IMPORTANT INFORMATION FOR GRADUATING STUDENTS

 If you are unable to resolve your problem and still require technical assistance, please do not hesitate to send an email at firstname.lastname@example.org.

-Tuition is $550 per credit hour plus fees for all students, regardless of location.
+For the graduate certificates and the master’s degree in medical physiology and pharmacology, tuition is $550 per credit hour plus fees for all students, regardless of location.
+For the master’s degree in medical physiology and aging, tuition is $448.75 per credit hour plus fees for in-state students and $650 per credit hour plus fees for out-of-state students.
 This tuition rate is subject to change.
 Our program does not accept the UF EEP or Florida State Tuition Waiver.
 We are an off-book program and do not receive funds from these programs.
 Please click here to learn more.

 Students may pay tuition via credit card, electronic check, or paper check.
 Note that a processing fee is assessed for credit card payments.
 Payments can be made approximately three weeks before the semester begins.
 We will communicate payment instructions once UF has loaded tuition into the system.